ccs23-submission-474/lattice-verif-mixnet/README.md

 For building the actual code, run `make` inside the source directory.
 This will build the binaries for `bdlop` (commitment); `bgv` (encryption); `pibnd`, `pismall` and `shuffle` for proofs for N = 1000, as described in the paper.

-The binaries respectively implement the commitment scheme, the distributed BGV/GHL cryptosystems, and the zero-knowledge proofs.
+The binaries respectively implement the commitment scheme, the distributed BGV cryptosystems, and the zero-knowledge proofs.
 Tests and benchmarks are included for each of them, such that they can be used independently.
 NFLlib is quite memory-hungry due to being a template library, so we recommend to adjust the stack size with `ulimit -s unlimited` to avoid crashing in the largest benchmarks.

 __WARNING__: This is an academic proof of concept, and in particular has not received code review.
 This implementation is NOT ready for any type of production use.